Why We Voted to Phase Out Gas-powered Leaf blowers by 2026!

 Those engines were banned from roads nationwide many decades ago - before gas leaf blowers were widely used or noticed in neighborhoods.
 We all notice them now!

 The prolonged noise roars on at up to 115 decibels – at least 10,000 times louder than CDC/WHO recommendations to protect us from permanent hearing loss (noise is measured on log scale).
 These ear-deafening engines, unlike cars and trucks, have no mufflers or catalytic converters to help contain the toxic noise and fumes.
+See information from Harvard School of Public Health study on 2- and 4-stroke leaf blowers cited on this website.

 This is a serious public health issue now that these machines are ubiquitous in neighborhoods.
 In fact, all the data is based on one blower - while we are seeing multiple blowers on properties regularly.
 The low frequency sound waves (not mentioned on manufacturers' labels) penetrate walls, windows and humans -- and those types of sound waves travel far with very slow dissipation.
 At 800 feet away from a blower, the low frequency sound is still 1,000 louder than the 35db safety limit for the ears of elderly and children.
 Yet they are running near schools?